Monadex-Labs/monadex-frontend-v1/README.md

 - added new constants to constant file
 # todo
-- finish swap hooks on the state and start the raffle state estimated time : 1 day
+- finish swap hooks on the state and start the raffle state
+- before swap state I need to finish the user and token list state
+- update useContracts but
+estimated time : 1 day